-In 2023, the Group did not have any significant investment which exceeded 5% of the Group's total assets.
-As of 31 December 2023, the Group held financial assets at FVTPL of RMB221.0 million (as of 31 December 2022: RMB116.5 million), accounting for more than 5% of the Group's total assets as of the same date.
-Such financial assets included investments in various fund or wealth management products which were managed or issued by several major and reputable financial institution or commercial banks in the PRC.
-The value of such investments from any single financial institution or bank did not reach 5% of the Group's total assets as of 31 December 2023.
+In 2024, the Group did not have any significant investment which exceeded 5% of the Group's total assets.
+As of 31 December 2024, the Group held financial assets at FVTPL of RMB149.5 million (as of 31 December 2023: RMB221.0 million), accounting for more than 5% of the Group's total assets as of the same date.
+Such financial assets included investments in various wealth management products which were managed or issued by several major and reputable financial institution or commercial banks in the PRC.
+The value of such investments from any single financial institution or bank did not reach 5% of the Group's total assets as of 31 December 2024.